 Production checkpoints do not include information about running applications, while standard checkpoints do capture the state of current applications.

-Administrators can select production or standard checkpoint options using either Hyper-V manager or PowerShell, but the production checkpoint option is selected by default.
+Administrators can select production or standard checkpoint options using either Hyper-V manager or PowerShell, but the production checkpoint option is usually selected by default.

 Checkpoints can later be deleted when they are no longer needed after proper system operations have been verified.